jc141x/jc141-bash/FAQ.md

 Q: Do the releases include all DLCs?

-Y: Yes.
+A: Yes.
 If there is a release where that is not the case, report it to us.

 Q: Why use the dwarfs format?
 It makes it less convenient for users.